Asbestos Removal – Everything You Wanted to Know and More

 - Oil and coal furnaces door gasket insulation

-First of all, don’t freak out.
-Call a professional asbestos abatement company and have them do a quick test on the product.
-They will take a 1″ sample of the material and perform a PLM (Polarized Light Microscopy) test by looking for asbestos fiber structures under a microscope.
-If it is determined that you have asbestos, you need to determine the risk of the fibers being released into the air.
+Results will often report if asbestos is present, what type of asbestos, and the concentration.
 If you have asbestos flooring that is in good condition (not flaking, damaged or will be tampered with) you can lay new flooring over top of the old floor.
-In the case of our vinyl flooring, one of the previous owners had added new flooring on top of the old.
-This is acceptable, but it must be disclosed that there is asbestos flooring in the home when you go to sell.
-It is presumably safe to live in a home that has asbestos products as long as they aren’t at risk of creating air borne fibers.
+In the case of our vinyl flooring, one of the previous owners added new flooring on top of the old.
+This is acceptable, but it must be disclosed that there is asbestos flooring in the home when the house is sold.
+I want to emphasize that any asbestos that is sealed and in good condition is not a health hazard.
+When asbestos product particles become airborne, that’s when there’s a concern.

 How Asbestos is Removed?

-After the abatement team is done, they must strip down and take a shower (usually a portable shower is brought to the job site.)
+After the abatement team is done, they will strip down and take a shower (usually a portable shower is brought to the job site.)
 Only after the shower can they put on their regular clothes.

 Portable shower for abatement team to use after finishing the job.

-Air test for Asbestos
+An Air test for Asbestos

 That’s right, we now have a scooter track in our home.
 I may miss our kitchen, but the boys don’t seem to mind.